gitter-badger/nct/doc/nconf.1.md

 merge   Merge given configuration fragment into base configuration file.

-config_file
+-c config_file, --config config_file
- File containing current selection of build settings.
+ File containing current selection of configuration settings.
+The file ".nconf" is assumed if this option is not given.
 In case if user saves the modified settings, this file gets overwritten with new settings.

-config_source
+-i config_input_file, --input config_input_file
- Source file for the menu interface.
-File name "Nconfig" is assumed, if not given.
+ Top level configuration input file used for menu interface.
+The file "nconf.in" is assumed if this option is not given.

-config_fragment
+-f fragment_config_file, --fragment fragment_config_file
- File containing partial configuration settings.
+ File containing partial configuration settings that need to be merged into main configuration file provided with option "-c".

-output_file
+-o output_file, --output output_file
- File to which generated output needs to be writtem.
+ File to which generated output needs to be written.
 File extension of output_file is recognized and appropriate code is generated.
 Recognized file extensions are:

   **h**		C source header file